Research Design Service North East and North Cumbria – Success Maker Service

-Case Studies of researchers who have worked with Research Design Service North East
+Case Studies of researchers who have worked with Research Design Service North East and North Cumbria

 For patients who survive head and neck cancer, side effects of treatment may limit the ability to eat and swallow, to consume certain foods, to work, travel and socialise around food.
 This study will include food workshops with a research chef and research team to explore the potential of ‘progressive cuisine’ to improve head and neck cancer survivors’ eating and experience of food.
 Advice focused on how to design and integrate the quantitative and qualitative elements of the project, and on maximising benefit for both current participants (as part of the research process) and for future patients.